FreifunkBremen/yanic/docs/docs_configuration.md

 ### enable
-Enable the storing and writing of json files
+Enable the storing and writing of json files.

 ```toml
 enable         = true